Get Plugged In

 Youth in grades six to eight.
 They meet in 414 (yellow hall).

 Youth in grades nine to twelve.
 They meet in 112 (old building).
-They will be studying The Wesley Challenge.
+They will be studying What Makes a Hero?
+The Death Defying Ministry of Jesus.

 Curriculum based material which introduces the children to the Bible.
 The classes are divided as follows: